 From 2011 to 2016, the Department for Environment, Food and Rural Affairs (Defra) provided additional New Burdens funding to all ten IFCAs across England in recognition of both their expanded duties and extended geographical remits.
 This funding was reviewed in 2016 and agreed nationally for a further four years.
-In 2020/21, Defra's contribution through this mechanism to Cornwall IFCA (paid to Cornwall Council) was £324,838.
-In response to the impact of covid-19 on the country's financial position, in late November, HM Treasury announced a spending review for the 2021 to 2022 period only.
-The submission made to Treasury by Defra included the existing contribution paid to all ten IFCAs.
+This was followed by two, one year national spending reviews, reflecting the impact of the covid-19 pandemic on all government departments.
+The next spending review period is from 2022 to 2025 and all ten IFCAs have collectively submitted a funding bid to Defra as part of its overall departmental submission.
+The full outcome of this process is not yet known, so an assumption has been made that Defra's New Burdens contribution to the IFCAs will be maintained at current levels, however, the authority is still waiting decisions on additional funding streams.

-When setting the 2021/22 budget, Cornwall IFCA recognises that Cornwall Council faces unprecedented budgetary challenges in the coming year due to the impacts of dealing with the covid-19 pandemic.
+When setting the 2022/23 budget, Cornwall IFCA recognises that Cornwall Council faces unprecedented budgetary challenges in the coming year.
 In recognition of this, Cornwall IFCA has limited the increase to the levy only to cover unavoidable additional expenditure.

-As would be expected, Cornwall IFCA's officers and accountants have worked hard to identify savings and efficiencies so that it can meet the pressures it faces with only increasing the levy by the £24,052 identified above.
-The CIFCA had considered the option of not increasing the levy, but this is not feasible without impacting on the work that the IFCA will have to do in 2021/22, a period which will also cover the implementation of a new domestic fisheries management regime following the end of the EU transition period.
+As would be expected, Cornwall IFCA's officers and accountants have worked hard to identify savings and efficiencies so that it can meet the pressures it faces with only increasing the levy by the £36,803.
+Cornwall IFCA had considered the option of not increasing the levy, but this is not feasible without impacting on the work that the IFCA will have to do in 2022/23, a period which will also cover the ongoing development and implementation of the UK's new fisheries management regime as set out in the Fisheries Act, as well as emerging policy areas from Defra.